A toxic tort is a legal claim for harm caused by exposure to a dangerous substance

-In this article, we’ll take a look at Indiana toxic torts, including the legal theories used to establish a claim, the damages that may be available, and the common defenses raised against toxic tort plaintiffs.
+In this article, we’ll take a look at Alabama toxic tort claims, including the legal theories that can be used to establish a claim, the damages that may be available, and the common defenses raised against toxic tort plaintiffs.

 Common causes of toxic tort injuries